University of Delaware

 Have a student who wants to know more about a specific college or major at UD?
 Find the special opportunities we offer to students who want to get to know our academic colleges and departments.

-Click a tab below for more information about each deadline.
+Click a tab below for more information about each.

 • Summer research experience